yodalee/FastBuild/README.md

 FastBuild is open source and is available under the GNU General Public License v3.

+# Where to download:

+I add a compiled fastbuild.jar against to spigot-1.12.2.jar in plugin directory.

 # How to build plugin:

 1. Download Spigot server BuildTool.jar at [Download Spigot](https://hub.spigotmc.org/jenkins/job/BuildTools/)